DID YOU KNOW?

 Today, there are two federally recognized tribes in Florida: The Miccosukee Tribe and the Seminole Tribe of Florida.

-As we prepare to celebrate the history, heritage, and contributions of all Native Americans, please share with us the name of your tribe, if it is not listed above.
+As we prepare to celebrate the history, heritage, and contributions of all Native Americans, please share more about you.